|Has Nested near Park|

-Cooper's Hawks are year-round residents in the Washington metro area, and they have bred in the neighborhood around Monticello Park.
-Sharp-shinned Hawks are winter residents in the Washington Area, and they usually leave in the spring to go to their breeding grounds in the northern United States, Canada, and the Appalachian Mountains.
-Both species are seen in the spring at Monticello.
+Spring: Cooper's Hawks are year-round residents in the Washington metro area, and they have bred in the neighborhood around Monticello Park.
+Sharp-shinned Hawks are winter residents in the Washington area, and they leave in the spring to go to their breeding grounds in the northern United States, Canada, and the Appalachian Mountains.
+Both species are seen during the spring at Monticello, with the Cooper's being much more common.

 Where to See Them in the Park